buaazp/Godef/README.md

 "gopath": "$HOME/develop/GO"
 ```

- This plugin will determine `GOPATH` from either:
+ This plugin will determine `GOPATH/GOROOT` from either:

-1. The `gopath` value from `Godef.sublime-settings`
+1. The `gopath/goroot` value from `Godef.sublime-settings`
-2. The `GOPATH` environment variable
+2. The `GOPATH/GOROOT` environment variable

 ### Key Bindings